Rob McElhenney: Personal life

-Mac has a sister, Katie, who wrote for Side Quest, a spinoff of his show Mythic Quest.
+McElhenney has a sister, Katie, who co-created and wrote for the Mythic Quest spin-off series Side Quest, as well as the series High Potential, where his wife, Kaitlin Olson, serves as the lead and executive producer.

-He hired actress Kaitlin Olson to play Dee Reynolds on It's Always Sunny in Philadelphia, and became romantically interested in her "around season 2" of the series.
+He hired Olson to play Dee Reynolds on It's Always Sunny in Philadelphia and became romantically interested in her "around season two" of the series.
 He has called her "the funniest woman in show business".
 They were married in California on September 27, 2008.
-They have two sons.
-Olson went into labor with their first son while at a Los Angeles Dodgers home game against the Philadelphia Phillies.
+They have two sons; Olson went into labor with their first son while at a Los Angeles Dodgers home game against the Philadelphia Phillies.

-In July 2023, Mac announced that he had been diagnosed with "a host of neurodevelopmental disorders and learning disabilities".
+In July 2023, McElhenney announced he had been diagnosed with "a host of neurodevelopmental disorders and learning disabilities".

-In June 2025, Mac announced that he filed to legally change his last name from McElhenney to Mac, to facilitate his work in South America.
-In the credits of It's Always Sunny in Philadelphia's 17th season, his name was credited as Rob Mac.
+In June 2025, McElhenney announced that he filed to legally change his last name from McElhenney to Mac, to facilitate his work in South America.
+In the credits of It's Always Sunny's 17th season, his name was credited as "Rob Mac".

 Body development

-In preparation for the seventh season of It's Always Sunny in Philadelphia, Mac put on 60 lb (27 kg) of fat and let his beard grow out to give extra humor to his character and add a new comedic direction for the season.
-His co-star Charlie Day described the weight gain as "disgusting" and said that the rest of the cast was "a little on the fence about it for his own personal health and safety".
-Mac subsequently lost 23 lb (10 kg) in a month after the season was finished filming, and lost the rest of the weight later in the year in time to film the next season.
+In preparation for the seventh season of It's Always Sunny, McElhenney put on 60 lb (27 kg) of fat and let his beard grow out to give extra humor to his character and add a new comedic direction for the season.
+His co-star Charlie Day described the weight gain as "disgusting" and said the rest of the cast was "a little on the fence about it for his own personal health and safety".
+McElhenney subsequently lost 23 lb (10 kg) in a month after the season was finished filming, and lost the rest of the weight later in the year in time to film the next season.

-In preparation for the show's 13th season, he transformed his body again, though this time he became excessively fit and athletic.
+In preparation for the show's 13th season, he transformed his body again, though this time he became fit and athletic.
 He later joked in an Instagram post, "Look, it's not that hard.
 All you need to do is lift weights six days a week, stop drinking alcohol, don't eat anything after 7pm, don't eat any carbs or sugar at all, in fact just don't eat anything you like, get the personal trainer from Magic Mike, sleep nine hours a night, run three miles a day, and have a studio pay for the whole thing over a six to seven month span.
 I don't know why everyone's not doing this.
 It's a super realistic lifestyle and an appropriate body image to compare oneself to. #hollywood".

 Influences

-Mac has named the Marx Brothers, Woody Allen, Carl Reiner, Norman Lear, George Carlin, Gary David Goldberg, Larry David, and David Sedaris as his comedic influences.
+McElhenney has named the Marx Brothers, Woody Allen, Carl Reiner, Norman Lear, George Carlin, Gary David Goldberg, Larry David, and David Sedaris as his comedic influences.